grapefruitinc/grapefruit/API_README.md

 ####courses
 Courses index action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
 You will get a response in a JSON format containing all courses.

-####courses/show
+####courses/course_id
 Course show action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
-Replace "show" with the id of the Course you want to view.
+Replace the ids with the respected resources you want to view.
 You will get a response in a JSON format containing all the Course attributes including the announcements, instructor, and capsules.

 ###Capsule Actions

 ####courses/course_id/capsules
 Capsules index action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
 You will get a response in a JSON format containing all capsules of the course.

-####courses/course_id/capsules/show
+####courses/course_id/capsules/capsule_id
 Capsule show action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
-Replace "show" with the id of the Capsule you want to view.
+Replace the ids with the respected resources you want to view.
 You will get a response in a JSON format containing all the capsule attributes including the lectures.

+###Lecture Actions

+####courses/course_id/capsules/capsule_id/lectures/lecture_id
+Capsule show action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
+Replace the ids with the respected resources you want to view.
+You will get a response in a JSON format containing all the lecture attributes including the associated documents, videos, and comments.

 Example Curl commands for API Testing
 --------------------------------------